Rhoban/RhIO/Docs/getting_started.md

 ## Installing

-RhIO now used [deps](https://github.com/rhoban/deps), which is a lightweight package manager used to handle dependencies.
+RhIO now uses [deps](https://github.com/rhoban/deps), which is a lightweight package manager used to handle dependencies.

 First, you should [install deps](https://github.com/rhoban/deps#installation), then type: